franco05hk/Business-Analyst-Project/README.md

    - Responses to questions about challenging the status quo, handling failure, and decision-making between quality and deadlines.

 ## Navigation 🗺️
+- Questions: Access Business Analyst test.pdf
-- Access each case interview by exploring the PDF file.
+- Access each case interview by exploring the PDF file: Business Analyst - Case & Behavioural Interview -Franco.pdf.

 ## Feedback 📣
 - Feedback and suggestions are highly welcomed.
 Please feel free to reach out for any additional information or clarification.